rmeliana/FabAcademy/docs/5Electronics Production/5Electronics Production.md

 #### File to test

 Similar to the file [linetest](5downloads/linetest.png) given by Neil for the students of class 2021, we made a simple PCB using the software Autodesk Eagle.
-The goal here was to test the performance of Roland MDX-540 milling different trackes width (range between 0.001 and 1.0 mm).
+The goal here was to test the performance of Roland MDX-540 milling different traces width (range between 0.001 and 1.0 mm).

 ![Eagle layout](imgs/Board_layout.png){.center style="height:450px"}